-Sometimes you want the look of a vintage engagement ring without the history that comes with it… because you’re about to make your own history.
+Sometimes you want the look of an antique engagement ring without the history that comes with it… because you’re about to make your own history.
 And creating a ring to match the love you’ve created is a natural impulse.

-Crafting your own vintage engagement ring is the only way to ensure you get all the design elements from the most influential eras of jewellery design—Georgian, Victorian, Art Nouveau, Edwardian, Art Deco, Retro Hollywood… and more!
+Crafting your own vintage engagement ring is a brilliant way to ensure you get all the design elements from the most influential eras of jewellery design—Georgian, Victorian, Art Nouveau, Edwardian, Art Deco, Retro Hollywood… and more!

 You can have both.